 There are several different formulations of oxycodone.
 This formulation is a quick acting pill used for the treatment of acute pain.
 Acute pain is pain that comes on quickly, occurs intermittently, and is sometimes referred to as breakthrough pain.
 This medication can be used with another medication used to treat chronic pain.

 This form of oxycodone is a pill and is taken with or without food.
 You should take the pill whole; if you can’t, contact your care team.
 Oxycodone/aspirin comes in various dosages.
 The pill is taken either as needed for pain or on a regular schedule decided by your care provider.
 When the medication is swallowed, it begins working to relieve pain in about 15 to 30 minutes, although it reaches its peak effect in 1 hour.
 It will continue to work for 3 to 6 hours.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 Because this medication contains both oxycodone and aspirin, an overdose of Percodan is the same as an overdose of aspirin.
 Children should not take this medication because of the aspirin in it.
 People who are cautioned against using aspirin for any reason should not take this medication.

 This medication can interact with other medications that depress the central nervous system like barbituates (including phenobarbital), tranquilizers (including Haldol®, Librium® and Xanax ®), other narcotics, alcohol, and general anesthetic.
+It can also interact with many commonly-prescribed medications, as well as herbal supplements.
 Be sure to tell your healthcare provider about all medications and supplements you take.
 You should avoid alcohol while taking this medication as alcohol use can increase your risk of bleeding.